hikaya-io/activity/README.md

 or similar for your OS.

 ## Setting up on Virtual Environment
-You can setup virtual environment either using virtualenv or pipenv.
+You can setup virtual environment either using `virtualenv` or `pipenv`.

 ### Using virtualenv
 #### Install virtualenv